Understand why rice and beans is better than famous diets, including for weight loss - News

 Currently, there are several diet options: from the mediterranean, dash, mind, ketogenic, among others.
 However, among so many options, which one is the most suitable for Brazilians?
 The answer is simple and straightforward: rice and beans.

-The good old rice and beans, as common as it may seem, provides all the food base that an individual needs, as explained by member of the Brazilian Society of Food and Nutrition, Vanderli Marchiori.
+The good old rice and beans, as common as it may seem, provides all the food base that an individual needs, as explained by Vanderli Marchiori, a member of the Brazilian Society of Food and Nutrition.

 “When we combine rice and beans, a little more beans than rice, we have a very balanced amount of carbohydrate and protein that serves as the basis of our diet”, he explains.

-The combination occurs because rice itself is low in protein, so it won’t generate enough satiety and the person will feel hungry quickly.
-Beans, on the other hand, when consumed alone, will give you satiety, but will lack carbohydrates to adjust the caloric need for the day.
+Rice, by itself, is low in protein, so it won’t make you feel full and you’ll feel hungry quickly.
+Beans, on the other hand, when consumed alone, will give you satiety, but there will be a lack of carbohydrate to adjust the caloric need of the day.

 Taking into account essential macronutrients such as lipids, fat, protein and carbohydrates, rice and beans are nutritious options.